RoshanSubedi159/Credit_score_classification/README.md

 # Credit_score_classification
 This is a credit score classification project performed on the dataset from the following link: https://statso.io/credit-score-classification-case-study/

-The dataset looks as follows:\n
+The dataset looks as follows:
-ID: Unique ID of the record\n
+ID: Unique ID of the record
-Customer_ID: Unique ID of the customer\n
+Customer_ID: Unique ID of the customer
-Month: Month of the year\n
+Month: Month of the year
-Name: The name of the person\n
+Name: The name of the person
 Age: The age of the person
 SSN: Social Security Number of the person
 Occupation: The occupation of the person